magerton/ec2-for-R-and-julia/README.md

     lftp -p 990 -u "netid@rice.edu,PASSWORD" ftps://ftp.box.com
     mirror [project_dir_on_box]   [remote_project_dir]
     ```
+6. Optionally, you can also try setting up a remote desktop connection that can be re-used.
+See [section below](#remote-desktop-rdp-into-remote-machine-via-secure-ssh-tunnel)
 6. Save your instance as an AMI so you can use it again!!
 7. Terminate the instance (after verifying the AMI was made) so you can get a bigger, badder, better one.